Beth-nyokabi/Data_Analysis_Project/Project.md

 2. What structural or regional patterns emerge in female political leadership?
 3. How are women represented in speaker roles across different parliamentary systems?
 4. Are certain countries or systems (unicameral vs bicameral) more inclusive?
-5. Has there been meaningful change in the 2025 elections compared to historical trends?

 ---